dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/huawei-obs.md

 #### Response

-An HTTP 204 (No Content) and empty body will be retuned if successful.
+An HTTP 204 (No Content) and empty body are returned if successful.

 ### List objects